Bootstrap Tutorial

 <link rel="stylesheet" type="text/css" href="main.css">

 This is the code for a style sheet that resides in the main directory.
-If you decide to place your inside the css folder, be sure to include the correct path in the link.
+If you decide to place yours inside the css folder, be sure to include the correct path in the link.
+Make sure this line comes after the Bootstrap CSS link so your styles can override Bootstrap’s defaults.

 From here, you are able to add custom CSS to your site.
 For example, to style the page background as well as the navigation bar and its elements, you could use markup like this: